 For additional information about serving as a host family and/or to apply to serve as a host family use the links found on this page.

 Serving as a host family presents an excellent opportunity to connect with current Auburn students, and to share your life with another.
 Below you will find several support documents to help you determine if serving as a host family is the right way for you to support your alma mater.If you have additional questions or concerns.
-Please contact the Auburn University Career Center and speak with Torey Palmer.
+Please contact Career Services & Cooperative Education and speak with Torey Palmer.